jack-williams1/Malawi_PSHA/README.md

 #### 3d) MSSM_comb

-mssd_comb: Optional.
+mssm_comb: Optional.
 For combining Direct MSSM, all AdaptedMSSM_em, and bg catalog together into one 10 million year long catalog for analysis.
 Includes plotting MFD of all catalogs and checking respective moment rates.
 Also for sampling MSSM-combined in 50 year intervals and and comparing it to the SSA-GEM catalog (using syncat_bg.mat and GR_TintiMulargia.mat created in syncat_bg folder) and geodetic models (as stored in misc_functions/geo_mo_rate).

 ### 4.)
 GMPE